rakutentech/shibuya/README.md

 note: Local Shibuya does not have authentication.
 So you need to put `shibuya` as the ownership of the project.
 This is the same if you turn off authentication in the config file.

+## Distributed mode(WIP)

+In order to improve the scalibility of Shibuya, we are going to split the single Shibuya process into three components:

+- apiserver
+- controller.
+- Engine metric streamer(Not existing yet)

+By default, at locall, it will be run as non-distributed mode.
+You can enable to by set the `runtime.distributed_mode` to `true`.

 ### Production setup

 Please read the makefile to understand what components are needed and how to set them up in detail.